Anne Nicol Gaylor: Freedom From Religion Foundation

 While working on abortion rights issues, Gaylor felt the need to address what she saw as the root cause of women's oppression: religion.
 She felt that the existing women's rights organizations were not confronting this issue, so she founded the Freedom From Religion Foundation (FFRF) in 1976, along with her daughter Annie Laurie and John Sontarck.
 She served as the president and executive director until her retirement in 2005.
 The group is currently headed by her daughter and son-in-law, Dan Barker.
 She worked as a consultant for the FFRF and held the position of president emerita.
 While she was president the group grew from three to over 19,000 members in all 50 U.S. states and Canada.

 FFRF is a nonprofit organization that promotes the separation of church and state and educates the public on matters relating to atheism, agnosticism, and nontheism.
 Under her leadership, the foundation was involved in several high-profile legal cases, including one that ended the teaching of Christian doctrine in a Tennessee public school and another that overturned a law that made Good Friday a state holiday in Wisconsin.

 Gaylor produced the first atheist commercials that ever aired on television, on Madison's Channel 3.
 She also appeared on television and radio programs such as Crossfire, Larry King's radio show, and Oprah Winfrey's A.M.
 Chicago as a spokesperson for FFRF.
 In 1999, the FFRF published The World Famous Atheist Cookbook, edited by Gaylor.

 Death

-Her husband died of brain cancer in 2011, and she moved into a retirement home outside of Madison, Wisconsin in 2012.
+Gaylor's husband died of brain cancer in 2011, and she moved into a retirement home outside of Madison, Wisconsin in 2012.

-On May 30, 2015, a serious fall at her home fractured her skull and was later hospitalized.
+On May 30, 2015, a serious fall at her home fractured her skull, and she was later hospitalized.
 She died in a hospice on June 14, 2015.